HeintjeB/watson/README.md

 example_df = example.return_df_2() # The explorer will include this dataframe.

 """REMARK 2:
 This library is not designed to load more than 20,000 rows (yet).
-We suggest using .head() to reduce the size of your dataframe before using this library.
+We recommend using .head() to reduce the size of your dataframe before using this library.
 """
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>